aaBoustani/gh-create/README.md

 ## Usage
 `gh-create <repo_name (optional)>`
 Then follow prompt.
-Note: Make sure that the repository name is unique inside your
+**Note**: Make sure that the repository name is unique inside your workspace

 ## Dependencies
 - curl
+- Bash 4